-• For more information about commercial alarms fines and fees, please visit the sheriff's website or go to LCSO ALARM INFORMATION
+• For more information about commercial alarms fines and fees, please visit the Sheriff's Office False Alarm Reduction Unit.

 Trespass Procedures

 The business manager or owner has the authority to prohibit anyone from remaining on the business property.
 Reasons for issuing a trespass notification include: shoplifting, causing a disturbance, interfering with customers or business, or any other reason a business manager or owner deems appropriate.